Dr Derek Barter

 SK115 Critical Skills: A Social Analysis of Everyday Life, Experiential Learning.

-Modules I co-ordinate as part of my job of Co-ordinator of Continuing Eudcation are:
+Modules I co-ordinate as Co-ordinator of Continuing Eudcation are:

 The National University of Ireland Level 7 Certificates (20 ECTS) in: